Expected number of faces in a random embedding of any graph is at most linear: Random embeddings

 (3) After all edges have been processed, the initial cyclic orders of darts around each vertex define a rotation system and hence an embedding of $G$.

-By choosing the darts at step (2) of Random Process A in all possible ways, each embedding of $G$ is obtained $\prod_{i\in[n]} d_i$ times, and each outcome has the same probability.
+By choosing the darts at step (2) of Random Process A in all possible ways, each embedding of $G$ is obtained the same number of times, and each outcome has the same probability.
 This shows that the process always gives an embedding of $G$ that is selected uniformly at random from the set of all embeddings.
-Let us also mention that the order in which the edges are processed is not important, the next edge to be processed can be chosen deterministically or randomly at each step.
+Let us also mention that the order in which the edges are processed, and whether we choose Option A or B, is not important.
+These can be chosen deterministically or randomly at each step.

-\begin{lemma} No matter in which order the edges of $G$ are processed, at the end of the random process A, each embedding of $G$ is obtained with the same probability. \end{lemma}
+\begin{observation} No matter whether we choose Option A or Option B at any step, and no matter which edge we choose when we use Option A or which dart we choose when we use Option B, at the end of the Random Process A, each embedding of $G$ is obtained with the same probability. \end{observation}

 At each step during Process A, we have a \emph{partial rotation} for which we can define \emph{(partial) faces}.
 The \emph{partial facial walk} around a partial face starts with an unlabelled dart, then it follows the already processed edges (maybe none) using the local rotation at vertices until we come to another unlabelled dart that is the end of this partial facial walk.
+See Figure \ref{fig:partial rotation}, where the partial facial walks starting at $c$ and $a$ (respectively) are outlined with thick lines.
 Each dart is the beginning dart of a partial facial walk and is also the ending dart of some partial facial walk.
+We call a partial walk which starts and ends on opposite sides of the same unlabelled dart a \emph{bad partial facial walk}, and the corresponding face a \emph{bad partial face}.
+This special type of partial face will be of special significance.
 In addition to the partial facial walks, we have facial walks that use only already processed edges.
 These will be unchanged for the rest of the process and will be facial walks of the final embedding of $G$.
-We say that such a completed facial walk is \emph{closed}.
+We say that such a completed facial walk is \emph{closed} and is no longer considered to be a partial facial walk.
 Each closed facial walk became closed when we processed the last of its edges during the process.
 When we process the edge $ij$, there could be several pairs of a dart at $i$ and a dart at $j$ whose pairing will close a face.
 If there are $k$ such pairs, we say that \emph{$k$ faces can be closed} while processing that edge.